 Introducing the People of Barbados

-While officially citizens of Barbados are known as Barbadians, the term ‘Bajan’ (pronounced BAY-jun) is also commonly used by locals to describe themselves.
-It’s suggested this may have come from a localized pronunciation of the word Barbadian, which at times can sound more like ‘Bar-Bajan.’
+While officially, Barbados citizens are known as Barbadians, the term ‘Bajan’ (pronounced BAY-jun) is also commonly used by locals to describe themselves.
+It’s suggested this may have come from a localized pronunciation of the word ‘Barbadian,’ which at times can sound more like ‘Bar-Bajan.’

 According to the 2010 Population and Housing Census for Barbados, approximately 280,000 people are living in Barbados.

-The Census shows the Barbadian population as a diverse ethnic mix of people, the majority of whom are of African descent.
-However, Barbados is also made up of people who are of mixed race, Caucasian or European descent, East Indian, Oriental and Middle Eastern.
+The Census shows the Barbadian population as a diverse ethnic mix of people, most of whom are of African descent.
+However, Barbados is also made up of the mixed-race, Caucasian or European descent, East Indian, Oriental, and Middle Eastern.

-Tip: If you want to speak Bajan like a local, you can learn more about the language and dialect of Barbados.
+Tip: If you want to speak Bajan like a local, you can learn more about Barbados’ language and dialect.

-For general statistical information, visit the Barbados Statistical Service and for an in-depth look at the Barbados Census information.
+For general statistical information, visit the Barbados Statistical Service and look at the Barbados Census information for an in-depth look.

 Our People’s History